 They are also one of the simplest RV coffee makers – all you need is hot water and french press coffee beans to make a great cup of coffee.

-Traditional french press coffee makers are glass, but there are a number of great stainless steel french press options that make the perfect addition to your RV gear.
+Traditional french press coffee makers are glass, but there are a number of high quality stainless steel french press options that make the perfect addition to your RV gear.

 5. Pour Over Coffee Dripper

-If you don’t have much space in your van and you are looking for a space saving coffee maker, you can’t beat a metal or silicone coffee dripper.
+If you don’t have a lot of room in your van and you need a space saving coffee maker, you can’t beat a metal or silicone coffee dripper.

 Making pour over coffee is simple.
-Coffee drippers are placed over your coffee mug and filled with ground coffee beans.
+Coffee drippers are filled with fresh ground coffee beans and placed on top of your coffee mug.
 You slowly pour hot water over the coffee and it drips into your cup.
 So simple and yet they make a tasty cup of coffee.

-They are easy to clean and store, and are the perfect portable coffee maker for car camping and van lifers living off the grid.
+They are easy to clean and store, and are the perfect portable coffee maker for car camping.
+They are my top van life coffee maker recommendation for living off the grid in small vans.

 6. Handheld Espresso Maker